EliSacch/booking-api/README.md

 - The code to dispaly a foreignkey field name/title instead of the id (in serializer) is taken from [Stackoverflow](https://stackoverflow.com/questions/52491330/how-to-get-foreignkey-field-name-instead-of-id-in-django-rest-framework)

+- The code to display an error message for ProtectedError instad of the Django 500 error page is taken from [Stackoverflow](https://stackoverflow.com/questions/44229783/catch-protected-error-and-show-its-message-to-the-user-instead-of-bare-500-code)

 - The code to ####### is taken from [Link]()

 ### Content